Model Pruning Enables Efficient Federated Learning on Edge Devices: Experiments

 \subsection{Model Size Adaptation}

-An illustration of the change in model size is shown in Figure~\ref{fig:model_size}.
-The small negative part of the x-axis shows the initial pruning stage which is unique to PruneFL.
+An illustration of the change in model size is shown in Fig.~\ref{fig:model_size}.
+The small negative part of the $x$-axis shows the initial pruning stage which is unique to PruneFL.
 Since there is no notion of ``round'' in the initial pruning stage, we consider five local iterations in this stage as one round, which is consistent with our FL setting.
 Conventional FL always keeps the full model size.
-Online learning fluctuates in initial rounds due to its exploration.
-SNIP prunes to the target size at model initialization and iterative pruning gradually reduces the model size until reaching the target.
-In our PruneFL approach, the initial pruning stage prunes the model to about $15.4\%$ density, and the model size fluctuates and converges in the further pruning stage.
+The model sizes provided by online learning is unstable.
+It fluctuates in initial rounds due to its exploration.
+SNIP and SynFlow prune the initial model to the target size in a one-shot manner at the beginning of training.
+Iterative pruning gradually reduces the model size until reaching the target.
 We notice that PruneFL also discovers the degree of overparameterization.
-Empirically, Conv-2, an overparameterized model for FEMNIST, converges to a small density ($16\%$), while ResNet-18, an underparameterized model for ImageNet-100, converges to a density of around $84\%$.
+Empirically, Conv-2, an overparameterized model for FEMNIST, converges to a small density ($13.4\%$), while ResNet-18, an underparameterized model for ImageNet-100, converges to a density of around $67.7\%$.

-It is worth mentioning that determining a proper target density for pruning is non-trivial.
-Usually, foresight pruning methods such as \citep{lee2018snip, wang2019picking} prune the model to the (manually selected) density before training.
-Figure~\ref{fig:femnist_snip_diff_size} shows two cases where we use SNIP to prune Conv-2 (with FEMNIST dataset) to 30\% and 1\% (around 14\% larger/smaller than the density found by PruneFL).
-It is clear that if the density is too large (30\%), the training speed becomes slower, and if the density is too small (1\%), the sparse model cannot converge to the same accuracy as the original model.
+It is worth mentioning that finding a proper target density for pruning is non-trivial.
+Usually, foresight pruning methods such as \cite{lee2018snip} and \cite{wang2019picking} prune the model to the (manually selected) density before training.
+Fig.~\ref{fig:femnist_snip_diff_size} shows two cases where we use SNIP to prune Conv-2 (with FEMNIST) to 30\% and 1\%, the training speed becomes slower, and if the density is too small (1\%), the sparse model cannot converge to the same accuracy as the original model.
 In comparison, PruneFL automatically determines a proper density.